The lovely Harriett Langley – with a 2021 retouch

 This weekend I had a little time on my hands, so I thought I’d revisit my retouch on this image.

 This time, I have also posted the original file SOOC, without any grading or retouching.
-You can see it below with a “before and after slider”, so that Newbies can see what I have done in this case.
-If you would like to comment on, or discuss any of the techniques leave a comment below.
+You can see it below by using the “before and after slider”, Newbies can see what I have done to the image in this case.
+If you would like to comment on, or discuss any of the techniques leave a comment using the form below.

 FYI: I have four hours retouching into the image, thus, this is a “quick retouch”.
-Retouching can be a fulfilling part of the process, but it’s never a quick process.
+Retouching can be a fulfilling part of the process, but it’s never a speedy process.